 • A reading nook, with a cosy chair and some books.

-6. Health and safety facilities
+5. Promote health and safety facilities

 Some guests will have a heightened fear of getting sick on their trip.